Bischoff/terraform-provider-feilong/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of acceptance tests, run `make testacc`.
 You need a real Feilong deployment for it to work:

 ```bash
 $ # specify address of Feilong connector